seagal112/zx-game-maker/README.md

 ##### Enemy

 You can add enemies into your map and set its movement (just horizontal for now).
+Set enemy in Type into object properties

 ##### Initial position